vectara/vectara-docs/www/docs/learn/grounded-generation/grounded-generation-overview.md

 :::note

 The `summarizerPromptName` is optional and will default to the best summarizer available to your account type.
+Only Scale users can change this value.

 :::

 When <Config v="names.product"/> responds, it will contain the list of results as well as the generative summary.
 Here is an example response to the query `What is the infinite improbability drive?` when searching across the Hitchhiker's Guide to the Galaxy: